SofijaErkin/basic-tool-mac/debug/debug_c++11_vscode_manually_mac.md

 that bugger version 1.6.10 has taken me seven days to config debug C++

-with VSCode on mac, made me in trumble, made me depressed even masturbate 4
+with VSCode on mac, made me in trouble, made me depressed even masturbate 4

 times in a week.
 Fuck!!!